This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - The puppy is to move from any position into a SIDE on command.

 - The heel of your puppy’s foot should be aligned with your heel.

-16. LEAVE IT – To move her head away from whatever she is touching or about to touch and making eye contact with you.
+16. LEAVE IT – Move her head away from whatever she is touching or about to touch and make eye contact with you.

 - Given before she makes contact with whatever she’s trying to approach, sniff, eat, etc.

 17. GET BUSY (CST used the command BETTER GO NOW) – To let your puppy know it’s time to potty.